-Suicide bomber kills at least eight near Afghan clerics' peace tent
+Motorcycle suicide bomber kills at least eight near Afghan peace tent

 A week earlier, 60 people were killed and more than 100 wounded when a suicide bomber blew himself up outside a voter registration center in the city.

-Militant group Islamic State has claimed many attacks in Kabul but security officials say several are much more likely to be the work of the Haqqani network, a group affiliated with the Taliban.
+Militant group Islamic State has claimed responsibility for many attacks in Kabul but security officials say several are much more likely to be the work of the Haqqani network, a group affiliated with the Taliban.

-Provincial cities have also been hit as the Taliban have stepped up fighting across the country since they announced the beginning of their annual spring offensive in April.
+Provincial cities have also been hit as the Taliban have stepped up operations across the country since they announced the beginning of their annual spring offensive in April.

-Additional reporting by Hamid Shalizi; Writing by Nick Macfie; Editing by Clarence Fernandez
+Additional reporting by Hamid Shalizi; Writing by Nick Macfie; Editing by Simon Cameron-Moore